Equality Act 2010

 • people of the opposite sex from him or her (the person is heterosexual)

-• people of both sexes (the person is bisexual).
+• people of both sexes (the person is bisexual)

-General and specific duties
+General and specific duties set out in the Act

 The general duty states that a public authority must have due regard to the need to: